anujonthemove/Software-Engineering-Handbook/docs/python-machine-learning-template/prerequisites.md

+!!! note "**Note:**"

-**Note:** If you are using Python 3.3 or newer, the venv module is the preferred way to create and manage virtual environments. venv is included in the Python standard library and requires no additional installation.
+    If you are using Python 3.3 or newer, the venv module is the preferred way to create and manage virtual environments. venv is included in the Python standard library and requires no additional installation.